-Lion King currently playing on tour in Minneapolis, MN (till Apr.
-28) and moves to Dayton, OH (from May.
-01)
+Lion King currently playing on tour in Syracuse, NY (till Dec.
+15) and moves to Buffalo, NY (from Dec.
+18)

 Buy Tickets to see The Lion King!